-Online job ads are one of the few Web pages whose primary design has not changed since they first appeared on Online Career Center, Monster and DICE in the early ’90s.
-Job ads continue to look like little more than old print help-wanted ads pasted online.
+Online job descriptions are one of the few Web pages whose primary design has not changed since they first appeared on Online Career Center, Monster and DICE in the early ’90s.
+Job descriptions continue to look like little more than old print help-wanted ads pasted online.

-What happens to candidate engagement when you add a modern day component like video to a job ad?
+What happens to candidate engagement when you add a modern day component like video to a job description?

-Our data shows that candidates spent more than triple (316%) the time on a video job ad (2 min. & 54 seconds) than they did on a text job ad (55 seconds).
+Our data shows that candidates spent more than triple (316%) the time on a video job description (2 min. & 54 seconds) than they did on a text job description (55 seconds).

-And when a candidate plays the video on a video job ad the user spends an average of 5 minutes & 23 seconds viewing that job (an increase of 487%)
+And when a candidate plays the video on the job description the user spends an average of 5 minutes & 23 seconds viewing that job (an increase of 487%)

 How’s that for driving candidate engagement?

 A few notes on the data and criteria we used :